 Why Trust The Spruce?

-This article was written by Camryn Rabideau, a freelance writer and product tester for The Spruce.
+Camryn Rabideau, a freelance writer and product tester for The Spruce, also contributed to this piece.
 She has personally tested the Swiffer WetJet, and she still uses it to clean her floors several times a week.
-While selecting products to include on this list, she looked at their size, features, and power source, prioritizing options that are reliable and easy to use.
+While considering products to include on this list, she looked at their size, features, and power source, prioritizing options that are reliable and easy to use.
 She also spoke with Kristiana Laugen, home expert at Handy, for tips on selecting and using a spray mop.